 Mike Frazzette (52) President, Advanced Surgical Devices

 Mike joined Smith & Nephew in July 2006 as President of the Endoscopy Global Business Unit.
-Since July 2011, he has headed up the Advanced Surgical Devices division and is responsible for the Orthopaedic Reconstruction, Trauma and Endoscopy business.
+Since July 2011, he has headed up the Advanced Surgical Devices division and is responsible for the Orthopaedic Reconstruction, Trauma and Sports Medicine global franchise strategy, marketing and product development, as well as its US commercial business.
+Since 2014 he is also responsible for all of our commercial business in Latin America.
 He is based in Andover, Massachusetts.

 Gordon Howe (51) President, Global Operations